It's not a good time to be a wild rhinoceros.

 "Because of the increase in rhino poaching since 2008, rhinos have been at the center of the world's attention," she said.
 "This is because losing a rhino not only disturbs the ecological balance, but also harms the South African economy through the resulting harm to the tourism industry as a job creator, and poses a security threat as international poaching syndicates cross illegally into South Africa to rob this precious animal of its horn."

 There is still hope, conservationists say, if rhino poaching can be contained before it becomes too economically established.
-The number of poached rhinos in South Africa may have risen 3,000 percent in the past decade, but that means there's still a relatively recent memory of a time when almost no one relied on rhino horns for money.
+The number of poached rhinos in South Africa may have risen by more than 4,400 percent in the past decade, but that means there's still a relatively recent memory of a time when almost no one relied on rhino horns for money.

 Related rhino stories on MNN: